DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Methodology

 \subsection{Grid-based Attack}

 In general, it is straightforward to setup an optimization pipeline for optimizing the texture element with grid intervals, where the patch is formed by repeating the texture elements over the grid.
-Fundamentally, there two main aspects need to be considered: \ding{182} the physical constraint required for the texture element to form a patch and \ding{183} the objective function adopted for optimization.
+Fundamentally, there two main aspects that need to be considered: \ding{182} the physical constraint required for the texture element to form a patch and \ding{183} the objective function adopted for optimization.

 Given our primary goal is to achieve physical attack effectiveness, the patch must comply with the physical geometry constraints during the optimization.
-In specific, given a user pre-defined patch physical size $(u,v)$ and physical distance to the camera $e$ in meters, we first find the corresponding pixel size of the patch $(h_p, w_p)$ with the help of stereo calibration information (See details in \secref{ssec:setup}).
-Then, we empirically apply the optimal interval width $o$ and repetition times $k$ from \secref{sec:motivation} to determine the texture element size $(h_t, w_t)$ for $\mathbf{E}$ as,
+Specifically, given a user pre-defined physical patch size $(u,v)$ and physical distance to the camera $e$ in meters, we first find the corresponding pixel size of the patch $(h_p, w_p)$ with the help of stereo calibration information (See details in \secref{ssec:setup}).
+Then, we empirically adopt the optimal interval width $o$ and number of repetition $k$ from \secref{sec:motivation} to determine the texture element $\mathbf{E}$ size $(h_t, w_t)$ as

-Based on the size of the texture element, the texture component $\mathbf{P}_t$—and consequently the full patch $\mathbf{P}$—is constructed by tiling the base texture unit $\mathbf{E}$ in a regular grid pattern.
+Based on the size of the texture element, the texture component $\mathbf{P}_t$, and consequently the full patch $\mathbf{P}$, is constructed by tiling the base texture unit $\mathbf{E}$ in a regular grid pattern as illustrated in \figref{fig:motivation1}(b) (bottom right).
 With the correctly assembled and deployed grid-based patch, we set the optimizing objective function as regional mean square error (rMSE) which is formulated as